skwxlch/Learning-Notes/Linux-Notes.md

       - /opt - additional packages/software
       - /var/mail - mail directory (also /var/spool/mail)
       - /var/www/* - web directory, often containing the web log file or database which we can look through for credentials.
+      - /etc/sudoers.d/ - can contain files which contain sudo information for specific users.

   - #### *FILES:* ####
       - /etc/passwd - cat and pipe into 'grep -v nologin' to find names of all users on the box that have shells.
 If writeable we can duplicate the root users line and just generate a password hash with: ```bash openssl passwd -1 -salt <salt> <password>```, then place it in the position of the password.